Maria and Sristhi’s story

 Sristhi is an Assistant Vice President and Software Engineer at Blackstone in the USA.
-A few months ago she graduated as a mentor on the Cherie Blair Foundation for Women’s Mentoring Women in Business programme, completing her year-long relationship with mentee Maria (pictured right), who is based in Nigeria.
+A few months ago she graduated as a mentor on the Cherie Blair Foundation for Women’s Mentoring Women in Business programme, completing her year-long relationship with mentee Maria (pictured below), who is based in Nigeria.
 Sristhi caught up with us to share her experiences on the programme.

 Why become a mentor?